Leafwing-Studios/leafwing-input-manager/README.md

 - Full keyboard, mouse and joystick support for button-like and axis inputs
 - Dual axis support for analog inputs from gamepads and joysticks
+  - Expressive and easy-to-use axis processing for deadzones, sensitivity and clamping
 - Bind arbitrary button inputs into virtual D-Pads
 - Effortlessly wire UI buttons to game state with one simple component!
   - When clicked, your button will press the appropriate action on the corresponding entity